kevinyswong/kevinyswong.github.io/index.md

 up with strong conclusions.
-It uses the 20-year dataset from the National Endowment of the Arts mentioned earlier and observes the rises and falls of cultural consumption across categories, coming up with two new taste patterns: quasi-omnivorous and entertainment, which like most research doesn't build traction.
+It uses the 20-year dataset from the National Endowment of the Arts mentioned earlier and observes the rises and falls of cultural consumption across categories, coming up with two new taste patterns: quasi-omnivorous and entertainment, which like most research probably won't acquire traction.
 What I find interesting is something in the title: FROM EXCLUSIVE TO INCLUSIVE ELITISTS—omnivores are elitists, whether exclusive or inclusive, whether or not they identify with that label.

 This cultural snobbery is related to the present political polarization.
 A large part of it stems from a geographic divide between urban and rural areas, and it